shellywanamaker/shellywanamaker.github.io/_posts/2018-02-12-Oly-Gonad-Stats.md

 title: Oly gonad statistics
 ---

-In a [previous post](https://laurahspencer.github.io/LabNotebook/Oly-Histology-Pie-Charts/) I generate pie charts of the 2017 Oly gonad stage and sex
+In a [previous post](https://laurahspencer.github.io/LabNotebook/Oly-Histology-Pie-Charts/) I generated pie charts of the 2017 Oly gonad stage and sex.
 Here, I run some quick stats on the gonad stage and sex data to confirm that my visually determined differences in maturation between **6degC low pH vs. 6degC ambient pH** is, indeed, statistically different.
 I performed these analyses in R in my [Histology-Pie-Charts.R script](https://raw.githubusercontent.com/laurahspencer/O.lurida_Stress/master/Analyses/Histology-Pie-Charts.R).

 I created contingency tables to analyze differences in Sex and Stage, then ran chi-squared tests on each.